vandanal187/1/Signals.md

 * `linearRampTo` - set a value and a ramp time and the signal will begin linearly ramping towards that value.
 * `exponentialRampTo` - same as above but exponential ramp.
 * `rampTo` - same interface as the above methods, but will automatically decide to use linear or exponential based on the units of the signal.

-## Implementation

-Tone.Signal is implemented in a very simple way.
-Each instance is just a GainNode connected to a constant signal generator.
-The generator always outputs 1, and the GainNode sets the output value by adjusting its gain.
-Every Signal is just a single GainNode and the constant generator is shared among all instances making it very efficient.
-It has the benefit of easily inheriting all of `AudioParam`'s scheduling methods.

-## Operators

-There are dozens of operators on signals to perform math, logic and routing.